 Pablo Riberi Populist and non-democratic reading of the Constitution

 PART IV Summary

 Fruzsina Gárdos-Orosz and Zoltán Szente Populist challenges to constitutional interpretation

-Zoltán Szente is Professor of Law at the Department of Constitutional Law, National University of Public Service and he holds a Research Chair at the Institute for Legal Studies, Centre for Social Sciences of the Hungarian Academy of Sciences, Budapest.
-He is a co-chair of the IACL Research Group on Constitutional Interpretation, a Vice-president of the Independent Group of Experts of the Council of Europe.
+Zoltán Szente is Professor of Law at the Department of Constitutional Law, National University of Public Service, and he is a Research Professor at the Institute for Legal Studies, Centre for Social Sciences of the Hungarian Academy of Sciences, Budapest.
+He is a co-chair of the IACL Research Group on Constitutional Interpretation, and a Vice-president of the Independent Group of Experts of the Council of Europe.